Asbestos Trust Claims: Compensation is Available Without Filing a Lawsuit

 In 2007, Federal-Mogul created the T&N and FMP Subfunds of the Federal-Mogul Asbestos Trust under its Chapter 11 Joint Plan of Reorganization.
 The current payment percentage is 8.5%.

 The Trust states that it is “organized to process, liquidate and pay all valid asbestos personal injury claims.”
 It also explains that the Trust is “comprised of four unique subfunds: the T&N Subfund, the FMP Subfund, the Fel-Pro Subfund, and the Vellumoid Subfund.”
 The purpose of the payment percentage is to ensure that the Trust has funds for present and future claimants.

 The Turner & Newall (T&N) Asbestos Trust has established forms and procedures to apply and collect compensation from the trust.
 You can learn more on their website.

-In 2021, 14,768 T&N claims were settled with the Trust, according to its annual financial report.
+In 2022, 21,019 T&N claims were filed with the T&N Subfund of the Federal-Mogul Asbestos Trust, according to its annual financial report.